-I had mixed feelings as I headed out onto the run – I knew that I could complete the distance as I’ve run further before, but I was a little daunted as my longest run in training had only been 8 miles, so I was a little daunted.
+I had mixed feelings as I headed out onto the run.
+I knew that I could complete the distance as I’ve run further before.
+My longest run in training had only been 8 miles, so I was a little daunted.

 I had only just turned right to head out on the first half lap when I spotted Stuart on his final lap.
 It was really nice to see him so soon on the run and gave me a little boost.

 I continued west along the seafront, past the beach huts and a feed station.
-I then heard a familiar voice shouting “Well done, Roelie!”
-I glanced across and saw Roelie heading back down the seafront and then glanced across to see Katherine sitting on the floor, eating her lunch.
+Then I heard a familiar voice shouting “Well done, Roelie!”
+I glanced across and saw Roelie heading back down the seafront and then saw Katherine sitting on the floor, eating her lunch.
 I assumed that she was eating a portion of chips, which made me feel hungry and crave salty food (however, Katherine later reassured me that she was eating a delicious and healthy salad).

 I headed out around the sea tower before heading around past the finish.

 As I headed back on the second half of the run, I kept looking down towards the road where cyclists were still returning.
 Before long, I was rewarded by the sight of a solid fluorescent yellow helmet.
 It was Liz!
 I shouted hello and got a thumbs up in return.
 Liz looked like she was having a fantastic time and really enjoying herself.
 This spurred me on towards the end of the seafront, where there was another feed station.

 The feed station at the east end was manned by people from Bustinskin, a local tri club who organise lots of great events (including quite a few tris and sea swims that I did this summer).
 The lady at the front of the station called out hello to me and commented that she had read my blog, which was both surprising and flattering.
 (Hello, if you’re reading this now!)